TSadler1/CapstoneProject/README.md

 <h3>download website page.png</h3> This file contains the design of the download webpage.
 <h3>words.sql</h3> This file contains the MYSQL code for the "words" table.
 <h3>quotes.sql</h3> This file contains the MYSQL code for the "quotes" table.
+<h3>doublepuzzletest.html</h3> This file contains the JavaScript code for the basic implementation of the Double Puzzle type.

 <h1> Implementation </h1>